 Parametric linkage analysis, LOD scores, Mendelian diseases and traits, Next-generation sequence data, Statistical method.
 Introduction

 The advent and advance of NGS in recent years has led to the identification of a large number of Mendelian disease genes.
-The typical approach to identifying Mendelian disease causal variants using either whole genome sequence (WGS) or exome sequence (WES) data is to filter variants in an affected individual or shared by affected family members, excluding those which are found at higher frequencies, e.g. >0.1% in variant databases.
+The typical approach to identifying Mendelian disease causal variants using either whole genome sequence (WGS) or exome sequence (WES) data is to filter variants in an affected individual or shared by affected family members, excluding those which are found at higher frequencies, e.g. >0.5% in variant databases.
 Sometimes unaffected family member(s) are also used in the filtering process.
-While filtering is straightforward and has been successful1, such efforts rely on limited family information, e.g. mode of inheritance, sharing between a subset of family members and information from external resources on variant functional characterization and frequencies.
+While filtering is straightforward and has been successful1, such efforts rely on limited family information, e.g. mode of inheritance, sharing between a subset of family members and information from external resources on variant functional characterizations and frequencies.
 On the other hand, linkage analysis, which incorporates information on mode of inheritance, penetrance, allele frequencies and genetic map information, remains a powerful tool to localize Mendelian disease loci.
 As a result, combined SNP array based linkage analysis and sequence based filtering method is becoming popular2.
-Although it has been shown that analyzing single nucleotide variants (SNVs) from WES data provides acceptable linkage results, due to low heterozygosity of SNVs this approach can be less powerful than analysis of SNPs from genotyping arrays3.
+Although it has been shown that analyzing rare single nucleotide variants (SNVs), usually designated as having a minor allele frequency (MAF) <0.5% or 1%, from WES data provides acceptable linkage results, due to low heterozygosity of SNVs and allelic heterogeneity this approach can be less powerful than analysis of SNPs from genotyping arrays3.

-Here we describe a collapsed haplotype pattern (CHP) method to create markers that are more heterozygous and informative for linkage analysis than individual SNVs.
-Unlike when SNPs are analyzed the CHP method does not require linkage disequilibrium (LD) pruning to avoid spurious associations4.
+Here we describe the collapsed haplotype pattern (CHP) method which was designed to analyze rare variants by constructing markers that have a higher heterozygosity and are more informative for linkage analysis than individual SNVs.
+Unlike when SNPs are analyzed, the CHP method does not require linkage disequilibrium (LD) pruning to avoid spurious associations4.
 The CHP method is particularly powerful in the presents of intra- (e.g. compound heterozygotes) and inter-family allelic heterogeneity, a phenomenon commonly observed for Mendelian diseases.
+When causal variants are missing from samples, the CHP method can still detect linkage due to transmission information retained by other variants.
 We have developed the SEQLinkage software package implementing the CHP method.
 Since SEQLinkage can test for linkage heterogeneity and calculate Heterogeneity LOD (HLOD) scores the CHP method remains powerful when there is locus heterogeneity, i.e. the underlying genetic etiology is not due to the same gene/region in all families.

 Materials and Methods